In the interest of being accurate, yet vague, the best that GMAT experts can divulge is umm, well…it depends…

 The maximum GMAT score is 800.
 GMAT scores include a percentile ranking exhibiting their rarity in the context of all test-takers.
 So, for instance, out of the 767,833 test-takers in the period 2015-2017, a score of 800 was in the 99th percentile, implying that only 1% test takers managed to score the perfect score.
 Whereas, 200 came out at a graceful 0th percentile indicating that everyone secured a score over 200.
 All percentiles, for scores over 550, are tabulated below.
 (Source)

 When a concerned applicant asks the question “How hard is the GMAT?”, she is really asking how hard is it to crack a high enough score to make a cut above the crowd.
-Perhaps in the over 650, and preferably in the over 700 range.
+Perhaps in the over 650, and preferably in the over 700 range (How to score 700+ on the GMAT).
 In this article, from here on, we will talk about what are the difficult aspects that make GMAT a nightmare.
 For completeness, we will also talk about certain simple strategies to keep this nightmare contained to a few beads of sweat and not lost percentiles.

 There are 3 words to describe what makes the GMAT hard – timing, strategizing, and accuracy.